protocol/nft-website/docs/contribute/writing-guide.md

 ---
 title: Writing guide
-description: Learn the specifics of how to write documentation for the IPFS project.
+description: Learn the specifics of how to write content for NFTutor.
 ---

 # Writing guide